-This action returns associated information of the connection referred to by the ConnectionID input argument.
+This REQUIRED action returns associated information of the connection referred to by the ConnectionID input argument.
 The AVTransportID argument MAY be the reserved value -1 and the PeerConnectionManager argument MAY be the empty string in cases where the connection has been setup completely out of band, not involving a PrepareForConnection() action.

-If OPTIONAL action PrepareForConnection() is not implemented then (limited) connection information can be retrieved for ConnectionID 0.
-The device MUST return all known information:
+If the OPTIONAL action PrepareForConnection() is not implemented then (limited) connection information can be retrieved for ConnectionID 0.
+The device MUST return the following information: